Best Japanese Halloween Snacks to Try in 2025

 Obake no Mashumaro – Ghost Marshmallows (3 Colors)

 This marshmallow mix includes ghost-shaped pieces in three colors—purple, green, and blue—each with a distinct flavor: cherry, monster berry, and soda.
 Some bags may also contain shapes like stars or hats, adding to the variety.
-Whether eaten as is or used for creative decoration, the playful designs make these treats stand out during Halloween.
+Whether eaten as is or used for decoration, their playful colors and ghost shapes instantly add a Halloween vibe.

 Pine Ame – Seasonal Hard Candy